Examinee FAQ Sheet

 Q. What type of essays will I be required to write?

-A. You will be asked to write five essays based on scenarios related to the topics listed in the Test Plan.
+A. You will be asked to write essays based on scenarios related to the topics listed in the Test Plan.
 The test site software delivers the essay scenarios using electronic randomization.
-Each case scenario presents situation(s) followed by an assigned focus consistent with one of the five Test Plan topic areas.
-Limiting your written response to the assigned focus will allow you to concentrate on the most critical aspect of the scenario.
+Each case scenario presents situations followed by an assigned focus consistent with one of the five Test Plan topic areas.

 Q. Do I need some understanding of legal terminology or processes to pass the essay exam?